10 Airport Survival Tips for Parents Flying with Babies or Toddlers

 Flying to a new airport or unfamiliar with your own?
 It can be helpful to look at a terminal map to familiarize yourself with the layout and nearby amenities.
 See if your terminal has a nursing room or play area for kids (try checking Reddit or travel influencers’ pages for “secret” places to play!).
 And it’s never a bad idea to locate the nearest restrooms for potty emergencies!

-3. Stow Baby Food in Your Carry-on for Easy Feedings
+3. Stow Baby Food and Formula in Your Carry-on

 4. Pack Changing Pads and Plastic Bags for Diaper Changes

 Changing pads can save you from having to wipe down dirty diaper changing stations before and after a diaper change.
-Plastic bags can come in clutch after sudden blowouts when you need to put those dirty or wet clothes somewhere.
-A few extra diapers and wipes can’t hurt as well!
+Plastic bags can come in handy after sudden blowouts when you need to put those dirty or wet clothes somewhere.
+A few extra diapers and wipes can’t hurt, either!

 …for your toddler and you.
 Because you know they’ll want what you’re eating—and to avoid a meltdown, it’s sometimes easier to just give it to them.
-You’ll avoid overspending on airport snacks (that conveniently don’t have price tags) and you’ll have plenty of your kid’s safe foods in case they decide to change their mind (again) about what food they’ll accept that day.
+You’ll avoid overspending on airport snacks, and you’ll have plenty of your kid’s safe foods in case they decide to change their mind (again) about what food they’ll accept that day.

 Mom preparing Baby for leaving the house by dressing him in layers and buckling him into his car seat.